jkrhrt/reprofile/README.md

 # reprofile

+Originally created to assist desktop analysts in removing corrupt user profiles from workstations while also ensuring all data is backed up for restoration once Windows has created a new profile for the user.

 **Ensure you are _not_ logged in as the target profile before executing the script**

 | Command | Description |